 Duke University has successfully been researching the ATP1A3 gene, one of the genes shown to cause AHC.
 Parents of a child who went to Duke’s multidisciplinary clinic for help during one of their child’s AHC flare ups began learning about the successful work being done with the ATP1A3 mouse colony.
 It was then, they asked what it would take to get another colony going with a different mutation.
 With the help of Cure AHC and other determined families Duke University soon began research.
 With an increasing number of patients having a mutation on their ATP1A2 gene, that became the next colony Duke began trying to create.
 Mutations on the ATP1A2 gene can be either hereditary or a spontaneous de novo.
 At the moment, there are mice being tested to see if they carry one copy of a mutation on their ATP1A2 gene.
 It is going to be a long road and to continue research funds are still needed.
-To donate to the ATP1A2 project
+To donate to the ATP1A2 project click the green button below.
+To start a campaign page toward the project, select the orange button below.

 We have 2 very active Facebook Groups for the ATP1A2 Community: